 Hike through the Enchantments!

-Lucky’s Pho – a Vietnamese eatery where you can order noodle bowls and banh mi sandwiches
+Lucky’s Pho – a Vietnamese eatery serving noodle bowls and banh mi sandwiches.

-Din Tai Fung – Taiwanese restaurant where you can order pot stickers and noodles
+Din Tai Fung – Taiwanese restaurant serving wontons to pot stickers.